Money and benefits advice from JRHT

 Council tax support is a means tested benefit.
 It can help reduce the amount of council tax you have to pay.
 Each local authority has their own scheme which decides how much support they can provide.
 To claim council tax support, you will need to contact your local authority.
-Your council may ask you to complete an online application form.
+Your council will ask you to complete an online application form.

 To find out what Council Tax Support scheme exists in your area, contact your local authority.
 You can use the GOV.UK local council finder to find your local authority’s contact details.

 You may also be able to apply for other discounts through your local authority’s council tax department such as: